rokath/trice/docs/TriceUserManual.md

 - There is no guaranty for compatibility with legacy target trice versions but the aim is to provide it.

-- The *Trice* v0.48.0 user syntax will remain mainly unchanged.
+- The Trice v0.48.0 user syntax will remain mainly unchanged.
 The letter case of the ID codes the target timestamp size. (see below)
-- The as "COBS" branded legacy [v0.48.0 *Trice* encoding](.TriceMessageEncoding.md) will stay unchanged as an option for compatibility.
+- The as "COBS" branded legacy [v0.48.0 Trice encoding](.TriceMessageEncoding.md) will stay unchanged as an option for compatibility.
 But it will not be the default encoding anymore.
-To use newer **trice** tool versions with legacy projects the CLI switch `-encoding TLE` needs to be used.
+To use newer Trice tool versions with legacy projects the CLI switch `-encoding TLE` needs to be used.
 - The option `-sharedIDs` will be further available but depreciated to avoid location assignment issues.
 - Legacy projects which used the option `-sharedIDs` will still work even with a `li.json` file.
 A several times used ID will get an assignment of one of the locations.
 - The issue [#242 Add target context option](https://github.com/rokath/trice/issues/242) could get the label "wontfix".
 When a task ID is needed, it could be also a data value in such cases.
-- The same user source files usable with the legacy *Trice* "COBS" encoding and the proposed additional [TREX](#TREXTriceextendableencoding) encoding.
+- The same user source files usable with the legacy Trice "COBS" encoding and the proposed additional [TREX](#TREXTriceextendableencoding) encoding.
 They will have 16 bit stamps instead of 32-bits if you keep the sub macros`Id(n)`.
 - Exchange individually to `ID(n)` to get 32-bit timestamps back.
 - Exchange individually to `id(n)` to avoid timestamps.
 - User data are in separate TCOBS packages encoded.
-When *Trices* are accumulated in a double half buffer, their separation in TCOBS packages is possible until the first extended *Trice*.
-Because of the generally unknown extended *Trice* length from this point, all following *Trices* in this half buffer need to go in one TCOBS package (including optional padding bytes) what is ok.
-The only disadvantage with this is, that in case of a data disruption at this place, several *Trice* messages can get lost.
+When *Trices* are accumulated in a double half buffer, their separation in TCOBS packages is possible until the first extended Trice.
+Because of the generally unknown extended Trice length from this point, all following *Trices* in this half buffer need to go in one TCOBS package (including optional padding bytes) what is ok.
+The only disadvantage with this is, that in case of a data disruption at this place, several Trice messages can get lost.

 Possible better implementation: See issue [#290](https://github.com/rokath/trice/issues/290)